A Community of Care

 I used to have a rugby coach who repeated a mantra in training, “There is no ‘I’ in ‘TEAM’”.
 He did this to get across the idea that we weren’t playing an individual sport, independent of one another.
 Rather, we’re dependent upon one another’s effort, skills, and sacrifice for our mutual success.

-You could say the same thing for St Andrew’s, “There’s no ‘I’ in ‘CHURCH’”.
-We’re dependent upon one another for our mutual spiritual health and flourishing, especially in the area of pastoral care.
+You could say the same thing for St Andrew’s: “There’s no ‘I’ in ‘CHURCH’”.
+We’re dependent upon one another for our mutual spiritual health and flourishing.
+We need one another to grow in Christ.
+This is especially the case when it comes to pastoral care.
 Pastoral care is not delegated solely to a few select individuals.
+We need community support.

 So how do we do this at St Andrew’s?
 There are at least three areas in which we seek to provide pastoral care for one another.